 Common-floor : A new hope for homeless wanderers

 It all started when they came to Bangalore in 2007 and couldn’t find the right property.
 After finding something to their satisfaction, many new problems cropped up which all had their seed in the process of moving to a new house.
-In this case, it was a sewage problem in the society which wasn’t getting solved because none of the society residents knew each other or had any sort of co-ordination to come to a conclusion.
+In this case, it was a sewage problem in the society which wasn’t getting solved because none of the society residents knew each other or had any sort of co-ordination to conclude.
 Privy to these problems, the trio of Sumit Jain, Lalit Mangal and Vikas Malpani ventured out to find a solution and thus was born CommonFloor.

 The three cofounders of real estate portal CommonFloor have quit the company, a year after it was acquired by online classifieds firm Quikr for $200 million.

 Founded by Sumit Jain, Vikas Malpani and Lalit Mangal in 2007, CommonFloor has over the past year seen a series of employee layoffs.
-It is unclear if the three cofounders are headed to separate companies or are looking at a new business opportunity together.
+It is unclear if the three co-founders are headed to separate companies or are looking at a new business opportunity together.

 “CommonFloor has been a great addition to our real estate portfolio”, Quikr said in a statement in response to ET’s queries.
-“After a planned period of transition, the CommonFloor founding team is moving on to their next endeavour and we wish them all the best in their future journey.
-We will continue to invest in and build QuikrHomes, CommonFloor and Grabhouse as leading franchises in the Indian online real estate industry.”
+“After a planned period of transition, the CommonFloor founding team is moving on to their next endeavor and we wish them all the best in their future journey.
+We will continue to invest in and build QuikrHomes, CommonFloor ,and Grabhouse as leading franchises in the Indian online real estate industry.”